-As a result of the sale of its lumber and newsprint assets, the Company presents the results for those operations as discontinued operations.
-Unless otherwise stated, information in these Notes to Financial Statements relates to continuing operations.
-The Company presents businesses that represent components as discontinued operations when they meet the criteria for held for sale or are sold, and their disposal represents a strategic shift that has, or will have, a major effect on the Company's operations and financial results.
-See Note 3 - Discontinued Operations for further information.
+As a result of the sale of its lumber and newsprint assets in August 2021, the Company presents the results for those operations and any associated impacts as discontinued operations.
+Unless otherwise stated, information in these notes to consolidated financial statements relates to continuing operations.
+See Note 3 -Discontinued Operations for further information.